Surfshark Review 2023

-Surfshark takes the topics of security and data protection seriously, offers a wide range of fast servers and is hard to beat in terms of price.
-But, nobody is perfect!
+Surfshark takes security and data protection seriously, offering a wide range of fast servers at a price that's hard to beat.

 - Table of Contents